zaphodbeeblebrox3rd/venvoy/README.md

 # Force reinitialize existing environment
 venvoy init --force
 ```

+**Environment Restoration**: If you have previous environment exports, venvoy will automatically detect them and offer a scrollable list to restore from.
+This allows you to:
+- 🔄 **Restore previous states** - Select from any timestamped environment export
+- 📊 **View package counts** - See conda and pip package counts for each export
+- 📅 **Browse history** - Scroll through chronologically sorted environment states
+- 🆕 **Create new** - Skip restoration and create a fresh environment

 **AI Editor Integration**: During initialization, venvoy will detect available AI-powered editors (Cursor and VSCode).
 You'll be prompted to choose your preferred editor or can opt for an enhanced interactive shell with AI-ready environment setup.